PROS / Rosetta Stone is completely immersive and uses pattern-based lessons to help you teach yourself Spanish.

-VERDICT / For best results, use the entire Rosetta Stone program.
+VERDICT / For best results, we recommend using the entire Rosetta Stone program.
 The main lessons alone only teach you Spanish vocabulary by association.

 If you have previous experience learning Spanish or any other language in school, you likely encountered piles of vocabulary flashcards.
 Spanish learning software Rosetta Stone has designed its entire course around this method to teach you the essentials of Spanish vocabulary and mechanics.
+This makes it a strong choice for visual learners.
 Thankfully, this program doesn't consist solely of flashcards.
-The writing and speech recognition tools supplement what you learn visually while the thriving online community and native Spanish-speaking tutors give you real-world experience and build your confidence in the language.
+The flashcard sections are supplemented with writing and speech recognition activities to reinforce the vocabulary you learned visually.

 Rosetta Stone connects you with an online community to give you the whole Spanish speaking experience, which is one of the best ways to learn Spanish.
 You can play games and chat in Spanish with others who are also learning the language.
-The online tutoring sessions give you one-on-one interaction with a native Spanish-speaking tutor.
 These teaching tools allow you to use the Spanish words you are learning.
-While it costs extra, one of Rosetta Stone's prize features is its native speaking tutors available for chat and private lessons.
+While it costs extra, one of Rosetta Stone's prize features is its native-speaking tutors, who are available for chat and private lessons.
 However, the extra cost only makes this feature worth it if you're truly serious about Spanish fluency.

-For all the vocabulary, grammar and writing lessons contained within Rosetta Stone, this Spanish software misses the mark on cultural context of the language.
-While this gives you the freedom to associate Spanish vocabulary with your own ideas, you miss out on the proper context for words native Spanish speakers use.
-Instead of full dictionaries, this program has a simple index of Spanish words the application uses in the order it introduces them for you to learn.
-This makes words easier to find, but omits many useful words not contained in the software.
+For all the vocabulary, grammar and writing lessons in Rosetta Stone, this Spanish software misses the mark on cultural context of the language.
+While this gives you the freedom to associate Spanish vocabulary with your own ideas, you miss the proper context for words native Spanish speakers use.
+Instead of a full dictionary, this program has a simple index of Spanish words presented in the order the program introduces them.
+This makes words easier to find but omits many useful words not presented in the software.

 Rosetta Stone covers reading, writing, speaking, pronunciation and grammar through its total program.
 However, each format is incomplete without the other pieces of the program.
 Rosetta Stone is effective, but only with frequent practice and use of the whole program.
 The good news is that between online tutoring and mobile compatibility, you can learn Spanish outside of your home or classroom.